-Textbooks for classes are available at the Dallas Theological Seminary's Book Center, which is located two blocks north of the college campus at 4005 Swiss Avenue, Dallas, TX 75204.
-The Book Center can be contacted by phone at 214-841-3700 and accessed online at bookcenter.dts.edu
+Course textbooks are available online, or through the professor, and/or at the Dallas Theological Seminary's Book Center, which is located two blocks north of the college campus at 4005 Swiss Avenue, Dallas, TX 75204.
+The Book Center can be contacted by phone at 214-841-3700 and accessed online at bookcenter.dts.edu.
+For more information regarding textbooks and purchasing requirements, see the Criswell College website or contact the teaching professor.